 Table 1: Examples of instances where the Pension Fund's investment managers have voted differently Company Resolution Investment Manager 1 Investment Manager 2 Tesla Inc Report on water risk exposure Baillie Gifford - AGAINST - We opposed the resolution requesting a report on the company's water risk exposure.
 The company already provides detailed exposure and has stated its intention to continue to increase the level of disclosure in the future impact reports.
 UBS - FOR - The request for additional reporting is reasonable and would enable shareholders to have a better understanding of the company's approach.
-Pepsico Inc Report on Acadian - AGAINST - UBS - FOR - impacts of restrictive the vote against is warranted as on balance Request for additional Testrictive warranted as on balance reporting is reasonable.
+Pepsico Inc Report on impacts of restrictive Acadian - AGAINST - the vote against is warranted as on balance UBS - FOR - Request for additional reporting is reasonable.

-Table 1: Examples of instances where the Pension Fund's investment managers have voted differently Company Resolution Investment Manager 1 Investment Manager 2 reproductive the risks stemming from healthcare issuing the requested legislation report appear to be greater than the risks to the company associated with its current disclosure and practices Acadian - AGAINST - -UBS - FOR -Pepsico Inc Issue Transparency the vote against is We will not support warranted as the company proposals report on Global Public allowing companies to proposal is overly Policy and prescriptive and the make political Political company disclosures are donations and will influence adequate information for support shareholder shareholders to asses proposals requiring the company's companies to be transparent concerning such donations.
+Table 1: Examples of instances where the Pension Fund's investment managers have voted differently Company Resolution Investment Manager 1 Investment Manager 2 reproductive the risks stemming from healthcare issuing the requested legislation report appear to be greater than the risks to the company associated with its current disclosure and practices UBS - FOR -Pepsico Inc Issue Acadian - AGAINST - - the vote against is We will not support Transparency warranted as the report on company proposals allowing companies to Global Public proposal is overly Policy and prescriptive and the make political Political company disclosures are donations and will influence adequate information for support shareholder shareholders to asses proposals requiring the company's companies to be transparent concerning such donations.